 FIX: The Linked Image Cannot Be Displayed in Outlook 2010

-Outlook 2010 is without even the shadow of a doubt one of the best desktop email clients out there, but it is definitely not as though Outlook 2010 does not have any flaws.
-Outlook 2010 users can be affected by a multitude of different problems, one of them being the “The linked image cannot be displayed” issue.
-This issue is basically an error message that reads “The linked image cannot be displayed.
+Outlook 2010, without a shadow of a doubt, is one of the best desktop email clients available, but it’s not to say that Outlook 2010 doesn’t have any flaws.
+Users of Outlook 2010 can encounter a multitude of different problems, including the “The linked image cannot be displayed” issue.
+This problem manifests as an error message that reads, “The linked image cannot be displayed.
 The file may have been moved, renamed, or deleted.
 Verify that the link points to the correct file and location.”
-This error message, along with a large red X, appears on all of the images that an Outlook user sends or receives with emails.
+Accompanied by a large red X, this error message appears on all the images that an Outlook user sends or receives in emails.

 Method 1: Fix the “Send Pictures with Document” registry key